Joe Jordan: Recognition

-Jordan is described by The Herald as having crossed two eras in his career – having been a Scottish player at the time they were revered in the English game, he has gone on to coach in England as one of seven Scottish managers or coaches in the Premier League.
+Jordan is described by The Herald as having crossed two eras in his career; having been a Scottish player at the time they were revered in the English game, he went on to coach in England as one of seven Scottish managers or coaches in the Premier League.
 He attributes this to a common determination and desire to win.
-In contrast to his playing career, Jordan has lamented the state of the game in Scotland in the late 2000s, which has seen a decline in domestic and international Scottish football, and profile of Scottish players in England, and a drying up of opportunities and even the availability of up and coming local players, contrasted to his era with contemporaries like Asa Hartford, Kenny Dalglish and Danny McGrain.
+In contrast to his era, Jordan lamented the state of the game in Scotland in the late 2000s, which saw a decline in domestic and international Scottish football, a lower profile of Scottish players in England, and a drying up of opportunities for up and coming local players in contrast to his generation.

-'Jaws' persona
+"Jaws" persona

 Jordan was nicknamed "Jaws" early in his playing career due to his lack of front teeth, which had been knocked out during a Leeds United reserve match after he was kicked in the face during a goalmouth scramble.
-Although they were replaced by dentures, these were removed for safety reasons while playing.
+Although they were replaced by dentures, he removed these for safety reasons while playing.
 In Italy Jordan was nicknamed Lo Squalo ("The Shark").
 When Jordan was manager of Bristol City, fans in the stands waved giant inflatable teeth.
 According to The Times in 2009, images of Jordan's "ferocious fangs as a player still regularly [appeared in] Scottish newpapers [sic] whenever an excuse can be found to hark back to the game's golden age".

 Jordan was involved in several confrontations during his time at Tottenham, including with Roy Hodgson, Paul Ince, Alan Pardew, Andy Woodman, and Gennaro Gattuso.
-Jordan said in 2010 that he rejected the caricature that went along with his persona, stating "I was what I was, but I look back and I had seven years at Leeds, who were one of the top teams in Europe, then I got a transfer to Manchester United, then a transfer to AC Milan.
+Jordan said in 2010 that he rejected the caricature that went along with his persona, stating: "I was what I was, but I look back and I had seven years at Leeds, who were one of the top teams in Europe, then I got a transfer to Manchester United, then a transfer to AC Milan.
 These are top clubs, and I had opportunities to go to Liverpool, Arsenal, Ajax.
 I'm not saying that to brag; if those teams thought I had something to offer, it was more than having no teeth."